shubhanshus/Lets-Talk/README.md

 To start backend server: go to directory /server go run server.go

-To run test cases for part 2:
-run the server.go and then do go test -v

 How to run on Window:
 go build inside both the client and server folder